Dying With Dignity 1

 I can understand why so much of church does not touch people’s real lives, and I can see why it does not help them when they are asking the serious questions of life and death.
 These questions are not only on the lips of the dying, but on the lips of their relatives, too.
 It is easy to be trite, neat and theologically clever; but where is my love?
 If people cannot share their lives with me, how will they ever share their death with me?

-As a student chaplain, I was meeting some people who are caught up in what Nuland calls the system of ‘modern dying in the modern hospital’ where they slip towards their modern burial.
+As a student chaplain, I was meeting some people who were caught up in what Nuland called the system of ‘modern dying in the modern hospital’ where they slip towards their modern burial.
 Yet, as Nulande says, if ‘a young doctor learns no more important lesson than the admonition that he must never allow his patients to lose hope, even when they are obviously dying,’ how much more must those of us who call ourselves Christians bring a real hope to the diseased and dying?
 Can I be short on answers but full of love for such dying people?
 Could I be a person of hope for someone who medical science now terms as hopeless?

 As I went out onto the hospital wards to do my rounds on each of those mornings, I would look through the windows of each section as I approached in order to get an overview of the patients who were in that area before I went in.
 This routine quickly became a habit.
 But so, too, did my inclination to think about patients, and I had to constantly remind myself that I was not in the hospital to see patients; I was there to meet with people who were in need of people who would accept them and love them as people.